splunk/observability-workshop/docs/module4/terraform.md

-## Lab Summary
+# Using Terraform - Lab Summary

 * Install Terraform and initialise the SignalFx Provider.
 * Run Terraform to create SignalFx detectors and dashboards from code using our Terraform provider.
 * See how Terraform can also delete detectors and dashboards.

 ---

-### 1. Initial setup
+## 1. Initial setup

-Download and install Terraform for your platform - https://www.terraform.io/downloads.html (min. requirement v.
+Download and install Terraform for your platform - <https://www.terraform.io/downloads.html> (min. requirement v.
 0.12.18)

 Download the SignalFx Jumpstart Terraform master zip file, unzip the file and change into the `signalfx-jumpstart-master` directory